torvalds/linux/Documentation/driver-api/dmaengine/index.rst

 PXA DMA documentation
 ----------------------

-This book adds some notes about PXA DMA
+This book adds some analtes about PXA DMA

 .. toctree::
    :maxdepth: 1